catalystneuro/ndx-ibl/README.md

-# ndx-ibl-labmetadata Extension for NWB
+# ndx-ibl-metadata Extension for NWB

 ## Installation